Liz Findlay

 Elisabeth Findlay ONZM is a New Zealand fashion designer.
 She co-founded the fashion house Zambesi with her husband, Neville Findlay, in 1979.

 Career

 Findlay was born in Athens, Greece.
 In 1951 the Red Cross relocated her family to Dunedin, New Zealand.
-Her mother taught her and her sisters how to sew, she never received any formal training in fashion design.
+Though her mother taught her and her sisters how to sew, she never received any formal training in fashion design.
 At 21 she moved to Auckland and got a job working at a clothing company.
-Through this experience she learned how to use industrial machines and the production behind clothes.
+Through this experience she learned how to use industrial machines, and the production behind clothes.